Necolanch/necolanch/README.md

 - 🌱 I’m currently learning **React and about databases**

-- 🤝 I’m looking for help with [scroll behavior on my portfolio](github.com/Necolanch/product-feedback)

 - 📫 How to reach me **necolanch@gmail.com**

 - ⚡ Fun fact **I've been to 6 mainland European countries**